kavia-common/tic-tac-toe-game-with-history-210208-210228/tic_tac_toe_frontend/README.md

 If `REACT_APP_API_BASE` is not set, the UI will display a clear banner and the API module will throw at load time.
 This is intentional so misconfiguration is obvious in production builds.

+During startup/build the resolved `REACT_APP_API_BASE` is logged in the browser console as:
+[TicTacToe][API] Resolved REACT_APP_API_BASE: <value>

+If the API origin differs from the app origin (host/port/scheme), a non-fatal banner warns about potential CORS or mixed-content issues.
+Ensure the backend CORS_ORIGINS includes the exact app origin (e.g., https://your-frontend-host:3000).

 ## Run locally

 Using npm: